Spireblades/chrubuntu/README.md

 <h1>Part 3: Installing Ubuntu</h1>

-<h2>The third, and (almost) final part of this, is to download your Linux distro, and install it to your disk!</h2>
+<h2>The third, and final part of this, is to download your Linux distro, and install it to your disk!</h2>

 <h4>Step 1: Insert your USB back into your computer.</h4>